 President Meservey is fully committed to supporting the university’s host city of Salem, the North Shore region, and the Commonwealth as a whole with the institution’s expertise, talent and resources.
 She herself serves on a number of boards and committees in the North Shore and beyond.
 She is a founding member and chair of the board for the North Shore Alliance for Economic Development, serves as a member of the Massachusetts STEM Advisory Council, a member of the Health Care Workforce Transformation Fund Advisory Board, a board member for Bottom Line, past chair Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges, the New England Council, the North Shore Workforce Investment Board, and the North Shore Chamber of Commerce.
 She is also a member of the Eastern Bank Corporation Board of Trustees.
 In 2015 and 2016, under President Meservey’s leadership, Salem State was named one of the top 100 women-led businesses in Massachusetts by the Commonwealth Institute and Boston Globe Magazine.

-President Meservey came to Salem State from Suffolk University, where she served as the first provost and academic vice president of that institution.
-Previously, she held several positions at Northeastern University and Boston University as both a faculty member and administrator.
-She is recognized for her work in the advancement of teaching excellence, promotion of faculty scholarship and academic and administrative strategic planning.
-President Meservey has provided leadership in the transformation of nursing and medical education, bringing students into the fields of community health and primary care.
-Her work with the neighborhood health centers of Boston provided learning opportunities for students and improved health care options for patients and community members.
+President Meservey joined Salem State in 2007 after serving as Suffolk University’s first Provost and Academic Vice President.
+Prior to that, she held a number of administrative leadership roles at Northeastern University and served as a faculty member in Northeastern University’s Bouvé College of Health Sciences and at Suffolk University.
+In those roles, she provided leadership in the transformation of nursing and medical education, bringing students into the fields of community health and primary care.
+Through work with the neighborhood health centers of Boston, President Meservey provided learning opportunities for students and improved health care options for patients and community members.